kyma-project/test-infra/docs/prow/templates.md

     ...
 ```

-If buildpack you're willing to use is not there yet you have to add it.
+If the buildpack you're willing to use is not there yet you have to add it.
 When you add a new buildpack follow the example of already defined ones.

-When writing tests for the new component, use the function `tester.GetKymaReleasesSince(<next release>)` to create release jobs tests.
-This automatically checks whether new release jobs were created when doing release.
+When writing tests for a new component, use the `tester.GetKymaReleasesSince(<next release>)` function to create release jobs tests.
+This automatically checks whether new release jobs were created in the release process.

 ### Change component job configuration

 To change component job configuration, follow these steps:
-1. In `config.yaml`, change the name of the file where the jobs are generated.
+1. In the `config.yaml` file, change the name of the file where the jobs are generated.
 For example, add the suffix `deprecated`.
-Change this path in tests as well.
+Change the path to this file in tests accordingly.
 2. Add `until: <last release>` to this configuration.
-3. Create new entry with new configuration.
+3. Create a new entry with a new configuration.
 It should generate new jobs to the file used before.
-4. Add `since: <next release>` to new entry.
+4. Add `since: <next release>` to the new entry.

-Example: buildpack for api-controller has changed from go1.11 to go.12 in release 1.5.
-Before the change component configuration looked like this:
+Example: buildpack for the API Controller has changed from `go1.11` to `go.12` in release 1.5.
+This is the component configuration before the buildpack change:
 ```yaml
       - to: ../prow/jobs/kyma/components/api-controller/api-controller.yaml
         values: